So You Want To Be a Counsellor?

 Determining whether you are ready to go into private practice is not a decision to be taken lightly.
 My story is that I had 10 years of counselling experience after my master’s degree before taking this step.
 There were a number of reasons for this but one of the biggest was that I wanted to ensure that I had the experience to handle complex client concerns and know how to intervene in urgent or emergency situations, as I would be working alone without a team.
 Questions to ask yourself: Do you have sufficient experience?
 Training?
 Procedures in place as to how to safely, responsibly and skillfully intervene in an emergency or urgent situation?

 If you are wondering what program might suit you best, I recommend calling programs, attending information sessions and speaking with their academic advisors to help you make that determination.
 Additionally, I recommend talking with potential employers to see if they hire counsellors with the training that you are looking into.
 Also, if registering with a professional body, do they accept the training that you have in mind?
+Sorry, I am unable to recommend specific counselling programs, including Vancouver-area counselling diploma programs as I do not have direct experience with them.
+I received my counselling and psychotherapy training as part of my Master of Social Work degree at the University of Toronto.

 Last, if you are seeking to have a more in-depth discussion about possible routes to becoming a counsellor, you are welcome to contact me to book a session to talk further.
 Regular session rates apply.
 For more general information about this topic, please read through this article step by step.
 I hope you find it useful.